Kuon-dev/assignment-cloud/Docs/models.md

 # Models
 This is a list of models provided for a propety listing website.
 The models are written in C# using Entity Framework Core.

+This is Base Entity, almost all of the models inherit this base entity.
+You are not allowed to directly access the properties of UpdatedAt and CreatedAt in the base entity, as well as DeletedAt and IsDeleted.
 ```cs
 using System.ComponentModel.DataAnnotations;